 The maker of Lipstick Under My Burkha and Dolly Kitty Aur Woh Chamakte Sitare brings Bombay Begums, a six-part Netflix India show Bombay Begums which follows the lives of five women from various walks of life in Mumbai.
 Alankrita Shrivastava’s work has been reflective of the Indian woman’s struggles, desires and aspirations and this series is no different.
 It goes beyond age groups and socio-economic strata to bring the story of four women and a girl forth.
 These characters are each going through their own journeys of love, pain, sexual exploration, and discovering a true sense of self.

 From fashion to performance and nuanced dialogues to exploring open secrets of life in Mumbai, Bombay Begums makes a statement.
 But most importantly, it imparts some vital life lessons embodied by the central women characters.
-TC46 sheds light on these learnings that apply not only to Indian women, but also to women all over the world.
+TC46 sheds light on these learnings that apply not only to Indian women but also to women all over the world.

 1. Hold Your Own by Rani

 Pooja Bhatt plays Rani, the CEO of the Royal Bank Of Bombay.
 Rani, a humble cash teller from Kanpur, climbs the corporate ladder and reaches commendable heights of success.
 A major part of the series is how she constantly manages to hold her own amidst a male-dominated set of colleagues.
-Many of whom go out of their way to remind her that she is a woman.
+Many of them go out of their way to remind her that she is a woman.
 Whether is making comments about menopause or the fact that she has a home and family she needs to manage.
 There is no shortage of people who try to belittle her.
 Rani has faced it all, from being sexually assaulted by her mentor to hustling her way around the dubious workings of a chauvinistic social order.
 And she has come out strong, showcasing that no dream is too big and how to be a boss woman who defies stereotypes and prejudices of a traditionally male-dominated world.
 Her mantra, ‘Better late than never’ is true to every scenario of a woman’s life, making it a power chant as she exposes her former mentor.
 Rani is an example of how women should aim for the stars, climb to the top and not be afraid of their decisions.
 Her advice for her daughter to ‘own your art for yourself, not for another man’ is mighty significant.

 3. Own Yourself The Way You Are by Ayesha